 Can I repost any of the content on Thorn Valley elsewhere?

-If it's a reproduction, scan or reprint of officially published materials (like screenshots, pictures of merchandise or collectibles, etc.), then sure.
-I probably don't own the copyright on it anyway, so keep in mind you'll be responsible for your own use of said materials, so I don't recommend using them for commercial purposes.
+If it's a reproduction, scan or reprint of officially published materials (like screenshots, pictures of merchandise or collectibles, etc.), given I probably don't own the copyright on it, go right ahead.
+Keep in mind you'll be responsible for your own use of said materials, so I don't recommend using them for commercial purposes.

 If you're referring to any original piece of fan work, like fan art or fan fiction, or any content that I have written or produced myself, then please ask permission of the original author or artist before reposting it anywhere.
 Linking to that content is fine.

 For more details, see the Thorn Valley copyright and disclaimer statement.